ted-spence-avalara/developer-dot/communications/dev-guide_rest_v2/customizing-transactions/sample-transactions/tax-inclusive.md

   <li class="next"><a href="/communications/dev-guide_rest_v2/customizing-transactions/sample-transactions/displaying-tax-results/">Next<i class="glyphicon glyphicon-chevron-right"></i></a></li>
 </ul>

-A Tax Inclusive transaction specifies the desired total amount of the transaction with the sale amount and expected taxes included.
+A <b>Tax Inclusive</b> transaction specifies the desired total amount of the transaction with the sale amount and expected taxes included.
 REST v2 determines the appropriate base sale amount required to arrive at the total desired charge.

 The Tax Inclusive flag (<code>incl</code>) is set individually on each <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/line-item/">LineItem</a> included in an <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/invoice/">Invoice</a>.